jirikostiha/godot-sharp-some/src/GodotSharpSome.Drawing2D/readme.md

 ```

 \
-Without postfix the the outline and region is drawn.
+Without postfix the outline and region is drawn.

 ```cs
 Draw<Shape>(..)